Champions League final: Fake tickets triggered Paris final chaos - France

 French police have been criticised for firing pepper spray and tear gas at some Liverpool fans as they waited to get into the stadium on Saturday evening.

+Police have also been accused of causing a large build of people up by restricting an access road to the stadium beneath an underpass.

+The final was delayed by 35 minutes by the trouble outside the Stade de France stadium, with Liverpool losing the match with Spain's Real Madrid 0-1.

-The latest comments come ahead of a meeting on Monday morning with the French sports ministry, Uefa, the French Football Association, stadium officials and police on Monday to "draw lessons" from the event.
+Ms Oudéa-Castéra's comments came ahead of a meeting on Monday morning with the French sports ministry, Europe's football governing body Uefa, the French Football Association, stadium officials and police to "draw lessons" from the event.

-"What happened, first of all, was this mass gathering of the British supporters of the Liverpool club, without tickets, or with fake tickets," Ms Oudea-Castera told French radio RTL.
+"What happened, first of all, was this mass gathering of the British supporters of the Liverpool club, without tickets, or with fake tickets," Ms Oudéa-Castéra told French radio RTL.

 But she said more people from the local area tried to force their way in through the doors of the Stade de France, where the match was held.